Serve inCollins glass

 |2 spoon||Powdered sugar (ground in mortar and pestle) (or use 5ml of 2:1 sugar syrup per spoon)|

 |1/2 fl oz||Calvados & straight applejacks|

 |2 1/2 fl oz||Brut champagne or sparkling wine|

 I've Colin Field to thank for my French 75 epiphany.
 One evening in early June 2017 I was sat at his bar (Bar Hemingway) and he showed me the vintage 75ml gum cartridge he keeps there and pointed out how it is shaped like a tall Collins glass and not a flute.
 The French 75 was originally served in a tall cartridge shaped glass, and I now agree with Colin – it is a drink that should pack a punch and should be served in a Collins glass.
 I'm now also the proud owner of two vintage 75mm cartridges, one being a fine example of trench art.

 So, there you have it, it took a man called Colin to persuade me to use a Collins glass.
 Incidentally, Colin's bar lies a 5-minute walk away from where the '75' Cocktail is thought to have been created and he serves a truly superb French 75 in a Collins glass.

-Created by yours truly (Simon Difford), this combines Robert Vermeire’s 1922 French 75 with the cognac and champagne now so identified with this classic.
-And thanks to Colin Field’s influence, this French 75 is served in a ice-filled 10oz highball glass rather than straight-up in a flute or coupe.
+Created by yours truly (Simon Difford), this combines Robert Vermeire's 1922 French 75 with the cognac and champagne now so identified with this classic.
+And thanks to Colin Field's influence, this French 75 is served in an ice-filled 10oz highball glass rather than straight-up in a flute or coupe.